neoforged/.github/primers/1.21.2/index.md

         - `canContinueToGlide` - Returns whether the entity can stil glide in the sky.
         - `getItemBlockingWith` - Returns the stack the player is currently blocking with.
         - `canPickUpLoot` - Returns whether the entity can pick up items.
+    - `Mob`
+        - `setLootTable` - Sets an optional `ResourceKey` of the loot table the entity should use.
+        - `setLootTableSeed` - Sets the seed used to generate the loot table.
+    - `PositionMoveRotation` - A helper for handling the position and rotation of the entity in context.
     - `WalkAnimationState#stop` - Stops the walking animation of the entity.
 - `net.minecraft.world.entity.ai.attributes`
     - `AttributeInstance`
         - `getPermanentModifiers` - Returns all permanent modifiers applied to the entity.
         - `addPermanentModifiers` - Adds a collection of permanent modifiers to apply.
     - `AttributeMap#assignPermanentModifiers` - Copies the permanent modifiers from another map.
+- `net.minecraft.world.entity.ai.control.Control#rotateTowards` - Returns a float that rotates to some final rotation by the provided difference within a clamped value.
 - `net.minecraft.world.entity.ai.navigation.PathNavigation`
     - `updatePathfinderMaxVisitedNodes` - Updates the maximum number of nodes the entity can visit.
     - `setRequiredPathLength` - Sets the minimum length of the path the entity must take.